 - In Ester Dazo vs. Globe Airport Security Services, Inc., et al (2001 DJDAR 10859)

 - Federal Appellate Court opinion, which provides significant liability protection for airport security companies relating to property loss claims.
 The Ninth Circuit upheld the liability limitation provisions of the Warsaw Convention in favor of airport security companies for property losses sustained by plaintiffs engaged in international travel.

 - Mr. Gmelich is a regular legal columnist for IHRSA’s Club Business International magazine, the American College of Sports Medicine’s Health & Fitness Journal, and California Clubs of Distinction’s quarterly publication.
 He has contributed articles for IAHSS’s quarterly publication and RSAA’s newsletter, focusing on recent case law affecting the private security industry.

-- Southern California Super Lawyer ten consecutive years
+- Southern California Super Lawyer, thirteen consecutive years

 - AV Preeminent Rated by Martindale Hubbell

 - B.A., University of California, Berkeley, 1989.
 Dean’s List Honors.